Henry N. Fisher House

 The Henry N. Fisher House is a historic house at 120 Crescent Street in Waltham, Massachusetts.
 It is a 2 1/2-story wood-frame structure, with the asymmetrical massing typical of Queen Anne houses.
 It has a wraparound porch with turned posts, lattice railing, and a sunburst motif in the gabled pediment above the steps.
 The interior has well-preserved woodwork and marble fireplaces.

+History

 The house was built c.
 1881–86, and is a well-preserved Queen Anne Victorian on the city's south side.
 It was home for many years to Henry N. Fisher, who served as city mayor in the late 1880s, and was a foreman at the Waltham Watch Company.

 The house was listed on the National Register of Historic Places in 1989.